rubyonjets/jets/docs/_docs/routing-custom-domain.md

 title: Custom Domain
 ---

 Jets can create and associate a route53 custom domain with the API Gateway endpoint.
-Jets mananges the vanity route53 endpoint that points to the API Gateway endpoint.
+Jets manages the vanity route53 endpoint that points to the API Gateway endpoint.
 It adjusts the endpoint transparently without you having to update your endpoint if Jets determines that a new API Gateway Rest API needs to be created.
 The route53 record is also updated.
 Here's a table with some example values to explain:

 Vanity Endpoint | API Gateway Endpoint | Jets env
 --- | --- | ---